 \item Similarly, if $\mu$ is a Borel measure on $\R^d$ such that

 for some $m\in\N$, then $\mu\in\SC(\R^d)'$.

-\item Let $T\in\SC(\R^d)'$ and $f\in\CC^\infty(\R^d)$.
-We have already mentioned that the product $fT$ is a distribution over $\R^d$.
-For $fT$ to be tempered, we need $f\psi$ to be a Schwartz function for any $\psi\in\SC(\R^d)$.
+\item When $T\in\SC(\R^d)'$ and $f\in\CC^\infty(\R^d)$, we have already seen that the product $fT$ is a distribution on $\R^d$.
+For $fT$ to be tempered, it is further required that $f\psi$ be in the Schwartz class for all $\psi\in\SC(\R^d)$.
 This will be the case, for instance, if $f$ and all its derivatives have at most polynomial growth at infinity.
-If no restriction is imposed on the growth of $f$ and its derivatives, the product $fT$ might not be tempered; consider, e.g., the tempered distribution $T\equiv 1$, and the smooth function $f(x)=e^x$. \item If $T\in\SC(\R^d)'$ is a tempered distribution, then $\partial^\alpha T$ is also a tempered distribution for any $\alpha\in\N^d$.
+If we impose no condition on the growth of $f$ and its derivatives, the product $fT$ might not be tempered; consider, e.g., $T\equiv 1$ and $f(x)=e^x$. \item If $T\in\SC(\R^d)'$ is a tempered distribution, then $\partial^\alpha T$ is also a tempered distribution for all $\alpha\in\N^d$.

-\item If $T\in\SC(\R^d)'$, we define its Fourier transform $\FT T$ by letting
+\item If $T\in\SC(\R^d)'$, we define its Fourier transform $\FT(T)$ by letting